jonathonreed/atrf-journal/_posts/2017-05-26-paul-prosper-chief-of-paqtnkek-first-nation.md

 image-sm:
 ---

 When we reached the exit off the Trans-Canada Highway, the rain had been falling on mainland Nova Scotia for a couple hours.
 Vehicles spun up a 100-km/h mist of water and gravel, passing with an ever-present roar of wet tires on asphalt.
-It was a mild relief to get onto the relative peace of the small highway to Paqtnkek First Nation.
+It was a mild relief to get onto the relative peace of the small highway to Paqtnkek Mi'kmaw Nation.

 "Ke'Kijka Naqata'q Wjit Mij'uajijk," the first sign in the community read.
 "Slow Down For The Children."